 It’s Not You, It’s Me: A Landlord’s Guide On Early Lease Termination

 Is your landlord-tenant relationship not working out for you?
 You don’t have to put up with a difficult tenant or worry about litigation.
 As a landlord, you should be aware of your right to pre-terminate a condo lease contract under certain circumstances.
-It’s also important that you know when your tenant may validly seek for early termination of lease agreement.
+It’s also important that you know when your tenant may validly seek for early termination of a lease agreement.

 Always refer to the lease contract

 The lease contract defines your relationship with your tenant.
-It sets both your rights and responsibilities, and the grounds for termination before the expiration of the lease.
+It sets both your rights and responsibilities and the grounds for termination before the expiration of the lease.
 Always refer back to the lease contract when you’re in doubt.
-One important thing you should remember is that the stipulations must conform with the law.
+One important thing you should remember is that the stipulations must conform to the law.
 A stipulation that’s contrary to law, public policy, morals, and good customs cannot be given effect.